Dane Sweeny

 Dane Sweeny (born 12 February 2001) is an Australian professional tennis player.
-Sweeny made his ATP Tour debut at the 2021 Great Ocean Road Open after receiving a wild card into the main draw.

-He has a career high ATP singles ranking of No. 247 achieved on 3 October 2022 and a doubles ranking of No. 165 achieved on 3 October 2022.
+He has a career high ATP singles ranking of world No. 194 achieved on 12 February 2024 and a doubles ranking of No. 160 achieved on 14 November 2022.

-Personal life
+Juniors

-In August 2015, Sweeny represented Australia at the ITF World Junior Tennis Finals in Prostejov, Czech Republic.
+In August 2015, Sweeny represented Australia at the ITF World Junior Tennis Finals in Prostějov, Czech Republic.
+He reached a career high of No. 21 in the ITF Junior Rankings on 27 May 2019.

-Career
+Professional career

-2018–2020: Career Beginnings
+2018–2020: Career beginnings

 Sweeny made his ITF Men's World Tennis Tour main draw debut in Mornington, Victoria in March 2018 and his ATP Challenger Tour main draw debut in October 2019 in Traralgon.

 2021: ATP debut

 In January 2021, Sweeny made the third and final round of the 2021 Australian Open – Men's singles qualifying.

-Sweeny was awarded a wild card into the 2021 Great Ocean Road Open, where he made his ATP tour main draw debut.
-Sweeny defeated Nam Ji-sung in the first round before losing to Aljaz Bedene in round two.
+Sweeny was awarded a wildcard into the 2021 Great Ocean Road Open, where he made his ATP Tour main draw debut.
+Sweeny defeated Nam Ji-sung in the first round before losing to Aljaž Bedene in round two.

-In August and September, Sweeny played in the ITF circuit in Monastir, reaching the semi-final in one.
-On 27 September 2021, Sweeny achieved a career high singles ranking of 533.
+In August and September, Sweeny played in the ITF circuit in Monastir, reaching the semifinal in one.
+On 27 September 2021, Sweeny achieved a career high singles ranking of No. 533.
 He broke into the world's top 500 on 15 November 2021.
-Sweeny ended 2021 with a singles ranking of 496.
+Sweeny ended 2021 with a singles ranking of No. 496.

-2022: Grand Slam doubles and Top 250 singles debut
+2022: Major doubles and Top 250 singles debut

 Sweeny reached the second round of the 2022 Australian Open – Men's singles qualifying.
 He made his debut in doubles as a wildcard pair partnering compatriot Li Tu reaching the third round where they lost to second seeds Rajeev Ram/Joe Salisbury.

 In February 2022, Sweeny won his first ITF titles in singles and doubles in Canberra.

 He made his top 250 debut on 3 October 2022 at world No. 247.

+2023-2024: Major, Masters debuts and first win, top 200

+In October 2023, Sweeny qualified for a Masters 1000 at the Shanghai for the first time.
+He recorded his first main-draw win at this level against Taro Daniel, which was his first top 100 win also.

+He qualified for the 2024 Australian Open making his Grand Slam debut.